AkiraHero/rlll/assignment4/README.md

 4. If you look for computing resources, you can try out the **Google Colab**, where you can apply for free GPU resources to accelerate the learning of your RL models.
 Here are some resources as intro to the Colab.
 	- YouTube Video: https://www.youtube.com/watch?v=inN8seMm7UI
 	- Colab Intro: https://colab.research.google.com/notebooks/intro.ipynb (you may need to login with your google account)
+5. We learned that install MetaDrive in Windows via `pip install git+https://github.com/decisionforce/metadrive.git` is problematic.
+Please use the above way to install, thanks!